 - For IAPT training resources for older people visit the University of East Anglia resources webpages for videos and guidance.

 - The older people’s IAPT Positive practice guide provides best practice guidance to therapists and top tips on commissioning IAPT services for older people.
+It is currently being refreshed in partnership with Age UK and is expected to be published in early 2020.

 See how IAPT psychological therapies can help older people affected by depression or anxiety, including those with a long term condition, in this NHS England animated video.